LK-Test-Solutions/OpenTDK_Labs/README.md

 # OpenTDK_Labs
-This repository includes documentation, tutorials, sample projects and test projects for the OpenTDK Open Source project.
+This repository includes documentation, tutorials, sample code and test cases for the OpenTDK Open Source project.